ShreshthaSingh011/Web-design/README.md

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/89499e11-c089-4255-970f-a484262b5787)

-# Cafe menu using CSS
+# Cafe Menu using CSS
 <div align="justify">CSS tells the browser how to display our webpage.
 We can use CSS to set the color, font, size, and other aspects of HTML elements.
 In this course, I learned CSS by designing a menu page for a cafe webpage. </div>

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/914e9206-c4c7-4da6-9164-66db9749b84c)